tom-sherman/lambda-streaming-demo/README.md

 ## Things you might wanna figure out before putting this in production

+- Chunking of request and response chunks.
+Cloudflare websockets have a maximum message size of 1MiB but HTTP has an unbounded chunk size (AFAIA).
+The worker and lambda should chunk the request and response bodies to ensure that they don't exceed the maximum message size.
 - Retrying and reconnecting.
 Websockets can close for a variety of reasons, the lambda function should be able to handle this and reconnect then resume the response stream.
 - Implementing a similar `streamHandler` but for Node.js streams (Writable/Readable).
 This would unlock using many traditional Node.js libraries for streaming data.
 - Removing xstate from the durable object in favour of a hand rolled state machine if you don't like the extra dependency.